Add To Favorites

 Student pollsters gather, summarize, display, and analyze their opinion poll results.
 What more could you ask?

 Kids' opinions count!
 Students find out the choices of their classmates in a weekly opinion poll.
 Feature results on a bulletin board that is designed, built, and managed by students.
 Some suggested topics to survey: tastiest school lunch item, school uniforms, favorite way to exercise.
 Each week, students choose one question and the group they will ask.
 Here are a few suggestions to get the survey teams started.

 Set up the bulletin board.
 With Crayola® Scissors, cut craft paper to cover a bulletin board.
 Create four signs: your display title, "What we asked," "Who we asked," and "Results" with Crayola Gel Markers.
 Attach signs at the top of the bulletin board with a Crayola Glue Stick.

 Leave the bottom left side of the bulletin board blank to list poll choices.
 Attach long pieces of hook and loop tape the rest of the way across.
 Attach small pieces of tape to several clean recycled plastic containers so they can be used as symbols to represent votes for each choice.

-Add your tally marks and construct a graph to show the data.
+Add tally marks and construct a graph to show the data.
 Write labels on paper strips and attach to the left of each tape strip.
 Decide how many votes each snack cup represents.
 Attach snack cups on the tape strip.
 Analyze the poll findings.
 Were you surprised by anything?
-Who might find your data especially useful?
+Who might find the data especially useful?

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma